Content reviewed by

-Unlike THC, CBD does not bind to cannabinoid receptors.
-CBD can, however, antagonize cannabinoid (CB) receptors in the presence of THC, which means that CBD can dampen THC’s ability to bind to CB receptors.
-CBD also modulates serotonergic transmission by binding to the 5HT1A serotonin receptor.
-It is this effect on serotonin receptors that is thought to give CBD its mood-improving, painkilling and anti-emetic (anti-nausea) effects.
+Unlike THC, CBD does not bind to cannabinoid (CB) receptors.
+CBD can, however, antagonize them in the presence of THC, which means that CBD can dampen THC’s ability to bind to CB receptors.

 Some people say that CBD gives them a broadly relaxed feeling described as less “on-edge” and more emotionally “even.”
-This relaxing feeling, combined with CBD’s anti-inflammatory effects, could help the cannabinoid treat pain and insomnia.
+This relaxing feeling and CBD’s anti-inflammatory effects could help the cannabinoid treat pain and insomnia.

 How CBD and THC Interact

-CBD could be seen as the opposite of THC, as CBD does not bind to cannabinoid receptors (CB1 and CB2), and in fact, blocks THC from attaching itself to CB1 receptors.
+CBD could be seen as the opposite of THC, as CBD does not bind to cannabinoid receptors (CB1 and CB2) and may block THC from attaching itself to CB1 receptors to some extent.
 This means that CBD dampens THC’s effects.

 Benefits and Uses